Go Freediving Testimonials

 Doing this freediving course I have learned that I can do more than I think I can do!
 Coming into it I thought I would struggle, and not have enough breath to get down to the bottom.
 I also thought I would be too frightened to go down.
 I thought everything would be all black, but with the visibility being so good, it has really helped.

 What I enjoyed most about the weekend is the support, everyone is so supportive.
-When I was having a hard time and needed to get out of the water, Zoe was so supportive and today everything just came right.
+When I was having a hard time and needed to get out of the water, the instructor was so supportive and today everything just came right.

 The course is definitely a growing experience and gives you a skill that you can transfer to anything.
 You can do what you want with it and it gives you the chance to do freediving again and again.
 It is just amazing to get down there and feel that sensation, and then coming back up, you just float up and I just love that feeling.